Guidance, Soft skills & personality

 1. Describe the unsatisfactory situation.
 Give examples and facts.

-2. Set boundaries and point out consequences.
+2. Set boundaries and show consequences.

-4. Refrain from apportioning blame or criticizing.
+4. Refrain from apportioning blame or criticism.

 5. Always acknowledge your own part in a problem.